UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 You can import `#using`, `#constants`, and `#specs` sections from other files with the `#import` keyword.

 Add the `#import` section to the base map in a file.
-It should be a map between file names and file aliases.
+It should be a map between file names or manifest keys and file aliases.
 The aliases can be used to access constants imported from each file.
 Note that specs do *not* use the aliases, because specs can be nested and we want spec overrides to apply to spec requests that are inside spec content.

 ```json
 // my_constants.caf.json